 Answer = $1,500 loss

 You may have noticed the opposite nature of options.
-In the previous example, the holder and writer realized gains and losses that were perfectly opposite.
-While this occurs somewhat frequently, it isn’t always the case with options.
-For example, if the writer already owned the stock and didn’t need to go to the market to buy the shares, some of their losses would’ve been covered.
+In the previous example, the holder and writer had equal and opposite results.
+That often happens, but not always.
+For example, if the writer already owned the stock and didn’t need to buy shares in the market, the writer’s outcome would be different.

 Let’s see what happens if the market goes in the opposite direction.